bigtreetech/BIGTREETECH-SKR-mini-E3/firmware/V3.0/Klipper/README.md

 ## Build Firmware Image

+1. Precompiled firmware(The source code version used is [Commits on Jan 19, 2022](https://github.com/Klipper3d/klipper/commit/f97fd7c6e392e376bd1552afdd39a2150d3e21d0))
-1. * [firmware-USB.bin](./firmware-USB.bin) Use USB to communicate with raspberry pi.
+   * [firmware-USB.bin](./firmware-USB.bin) Use USB to communicate with raspberry pi.
 Connect the type-A USB of raspberry pi with the MicroUSB of motherboard directly to communicate normally.
    * [firmware-USART2.bin](./firmware-USART2.bin) Use TFT port USART2 to communicate with raspberry pi.
 Connect the UART-TX of raspberry pi with the USART-RX2 of motherboard and connect the UART-RX of raspberry pi with the USART-TX2 of motherboard directly to communicate normally.

 2. Build your own firmware<br/>
-   ***NOTE: Klipper source code in [bigtreetech/Klipper/tree/SKR-mini-E3-V3.0-G0B1](https://github.com/bigtreetech/Klipper/tree/SKR-mini-E3-V3.0-G0B1).
-Up to 2021/12/20, the upstream project of klipper does not support STM32G0B1 Series MCU, so please use our project to compile your own firmware.bin.
-And we will submit PR to klipper upstream support STM32G0B1 later, and the official project can be used after PR merged***
+   ***NOTE: `STM32G0B1` has now been merged into the master branch of klipper's official github repository, so now we can use the steps on the klipper official website***
    1. Refer to [klipper's official installation](https://www.klipper3d.org/Installation.html) to download klipper source code to raspberry pi.
-But the link of `git clone https://github.com/Klipper3d/klipper` needs to be replaced with `git clone -b SKR-mini-E3-V3.0-G0B1 https://github.com/bigtreetech/klipper` before STM32G0B1 Series MCU be supported in upstream official project
    2. `Building the micro-controller` with the configuration shown below.
+(If your klipper cannot select the following configuration, please update your klipper source code)
       * [*] Enable extra low-level configuration options
       * Micro-controller Architecture = `STMicroelectronics STM32`
       * Processor model = `STM32G0B1`